safirmotiwala/MIT-Machine-Learning/README.md

 hyper-parameters (degree, C, and sigma) using k-fold cross-validation technique.
 Report accuracy, F-score and ROC curve for the best model created using Linear, Polynomial, and RBF kernels, respectively.

+### 5. Bayesian Belief Network
+* File - 2175052_Safir_ML_Lab_Ass5.pynb
+#### Assignment 5
+Write a python program to construct a Bayesian Belief Network considering medical data.
+Use this model to demonstrate the diagnosis of heart patients using the standard Heart Disease Data Set.
+Refer the dataset ‘asia’ (also called LUNG CANCER) which is available in R package ‘bnlearn’ (Link:- https://www.bnlearn.com/bnrepository/discrete-small.html#asia).
+Note:- Copy ‘asia’ dataset from the package ‘bnlearn’.
+Then, develop your code in python to construct a Bayesian Belief Network.
+It’s an individual assignment.